anjilean/p8105_final_project_AAAD/eda_AA.md

 ### Read and clean data

+We are interested at looking at the associations between air quality (fine particulate matter PM2.5 as a proxy) and acute adverse health outcomes, specifically asthma and cardiovascular disease related hospitalizations in New York City.

 ``` r
 # Asthma emergency department visit rate per 10,000 by county
 # Source: NYSDOH Health Data NY